tanbro/pyyaml-include/README.md

 But the format of parameters has multiple cases, and differs variably in different [fsspec][] implementation backends.

-- If a scheme/protocol(“`http://`”, “`sftp://`”, “`file://`”, etc.) is defined, and there is no wildcard in `urlpath`, `Constructor` will invoke [`fsspece.open`](https://filesystem-spec.readthedocs.io/en/stable/api.html#fsspec.open) directly to open it.
+- If a scheme/protocol(“`http://`”, “`sftp://`”, “`file://`”, etc.) is defined, and there is no wildcard in `urlpath`, `Constructor` will invoke [`fsspec.open`](https://filesystem-spec.readthedocs.io/en/stable/api.html#fsspec.open) directly to open it.
 Which means `Constructor`'s `fs` will be ignored, and a new standalone `fs` will be created implicitly.

-  In this situation, `urlpath` will be passed to `fsspece.open`'s first argument, and all other parameters will also be passed to the function.
+  In this situation, `urlpath` will be passed to `fsspec.open`'s first argument, and all other parameters will also be passed to the function.

   For example,